 PUROFLUX will guarantee all products to be free from manufactured defects in materials and workmanship for a period of 12 months from the date of shipment.
 In the event of any such defect, PUROFLUX will repair or provide a replacement.

-NOTE: Consumables such as fuses and pump seals are not covered under standard warranty.
+NOTE: Pump seals are NOT covered under standard warranty.

-NOTE: Replacement part(s) may be new or remanufactured, at Puroflux's option.
+NOTE: Replacement part(s) maybe new or remanufactured, at Puroflux's option.
 All warranty products, which prove to be defective will be shipped F.O.B.
 Puroflux's plant.
 Puroflux will not replace, repair or pay for any charges without a written agreement prior to such work.

-This warranty is not extended to any defects that can be attributed to having been caused by accident, alteration, abuse, misuse, consumer negligence, normal expected wear, chemical corrosion or outside influences.
+This warranty is not extended to any defects which can be attributed to having been caused by accident, alteration, abuse, misuse, consumer negligence, normal expected wear, chemical corrosion or outside influences.